Final thoughts (and a handy worksheet for finding your next car)

 Before you shell out for any of those upgrades, ask yourself whether you’re really going to use them.
 Some may come in in handy, depending on your lifestyle.
 For example, if you’re a camper, you’ll probably appreciate a roof rack.
 Others may be less useful down the road.
 Two add-ons that I tend to pooh-pooh are:

 Pricey factory stereos: If a car stereo really, really matters to you, why would you spend money on a high-end system from an automaker when you can probably get something better and cheaper from an aftermarket shop?
 Yes, buying and installing it will require a few extra hours, maybe even a couple of days, but if you’re going to own this vehicle for the better part of a decade, it’ll be time well spent.

 In-car wifi: If you have kids, and if they’re as addicted to iPhones and tablets as my nephews are, it may make sense to sign up for in-car wifi, which generally requires a monthly subscription with a broadband provider like AT&T or Verizon.
-But do a little homework first: you may already have the ability to set up a wifi hotspot using your mobile device.
+But do a little homework first, look into broadband deals here or elsewhere, or even consider other options.
+After all, the world of online access has changed a lot in recent years: you may already have the ability to set up a wifi hotspot using your mobile device.
 If so, why not use it, since you’re already paying for it?

 Parting tip #2: Take the damn thing for a spin

 Believe it or not, plenty of shoppers are perfectly content to buy a car without driving it around the block a few times.
 I hope you’re not one of them–especially if you’re purchasing a used vehicle.